rakeshsinghdhami/rakeshsinghdhami/README.md

 - 💻 I have learned some basics of **HTML, CSS, C, and SQL** as part of my studies
 - 📚 I try to improve a little every day and gain practical experience where I can
 - 🎯 My goal is to perform well in my studies and prepare for future learning opportunities
-- 🧠 Focused on continuous learning, and best practices.
 - 📚 You can view my school-related works on **[GitHub Repositories](https://github.com/rakeshsinghdhami?tab=repositories)**
 - 📧 You can reach me at **rakeshsinghdhamirsd@gmail.com**